 Ch 7: American Democracy is filled with Problems

-We outline 12 large problems.
+We outline 12 problem areas.

 Ch 8: What is Accountability?